Biotech

 Top 6 Obesity Stocks

-Novo Nordisk is more known for its diabetes therapies, which represent 79% of its current revenues.
-It is a company we already covered in “Top 5 Blue Chip Pharmaceutical Companies (May 2023)”
+Novo Nordisk is more known for its diabetes therapies, representing 79% of its current revenues.
+It is a company we already covered in “Top 5 Blue Chip Pharmaceutical Companies (May 2023)

 Source: Novo Nordisk

 A smaller part of its activity is obesity, with just 9% of sales.
 But an important part is the astonishing growth rate of 84% in 2022.
-This is entirely based on the launch of Wegovy, an injectable medicine for weight loss.
+This is entirely based on the launch of Wegovy, an injectable weight-loss medicine.
 Wegovy mimics a weight-related hormone called GLP-1 (glucagon-like peptide-1).

-It had a stellar start, to the point where some manufacturing issues have led to a global shortage of the drug.
+It had a stellar start, to the point where some manufacturing issues have led to a global drug shortage.
 The success of Wegovy has boosted Novo Nordisk's sales growth expectation for 2023 from 13-19% to 24-30%, as the production is now high enough to satisfy demand.

-In the US, they recruited US rapper Queen Latifah for a campaign about the stigma that surrounds obesity treatments.
+In the US, they recruited US rapper Queen Latifah for a campaign about the stigma surrounding obesity treatments.
 The success is global, notably in China:

 Young girls crowded into the endocrine and metabolism department of the hospital, regardless of whether they were thin or fat, just to get a dose of semaglutide.